suadesh/Open-Street-Map-Project/OpenStreetMapProject.md

 660
 ~~~

-Almost 25% of the total users have appeared just once in this dataset
+Almost 25% of the total users have contributed just once to this dataset.

 ###  More deeper on Amenities
 #### Top 20 Amenities